AyeChanAungThwin/1HibernateIntroWithoutRs/README-English.md

 # Introduction to Hibernate (Entity Creation, Without Relationship)
 ## Abstract
 > You have to use **Hibernate** when we want to make CRUD operations in relational database server using Java code.
+> Only one suggestion, if you have NEVER done a project with the basic connectivity between **Java and MySQL Server**, learn [this.](https://www.javatpoint.com/example-to-connect-to-the-mysql-database)

 ## About
 - [X] CRUD with Hibernate